CKKH/airport-challenge-py/README.md

 To run the project open `python` in the directory's root.
-The following are the basic commands you will need. following commands:
+The following are the basic commands you will need.

 1. `from src.airport import Airport` to import the Airport module.
-2. `from src.plane import Plane` to impport the Plane module.
+2. `from src.plane import Plane` to import the Plane module.
 3. `airport = Airport()` for creating airports.
 4. `plane = Plane()` for creating planes.
 5. `airport.land(plane)` for landing planes.